 Many of us have felt it: There's someone on our minds, and even though they don't feel the same way, we still feel the desire to build a relationship.
 Loving someone you can't have can take a toll on your mental health, and longing to be with them can be heart-wrenching.
 This type of emotional turmoil can feel unrelenting at times.

-But while you may feel like all hope is lost, it's important to remember that this person, ultimately, only plays a small role in the timeline of your life.
-Even if you're in love with someone you can't have, there are plenty of ways to work with your brain—not against it—to stop loving them.
+While you may feel like all hope is lost, it's important to remember that this person only plays a small role in the timeline of your life.
+Even if you're in love with someone you can't have, there are plenty of ways to work with your brain—not against it—to move forward.

-Below, read on to learn five ways to get past unrequited love (and how to move on the right way).
+Here, experts Jeremy Nicholson and Chloe Carmichael share five ways to get past unrequited love and how to move on the right way.

 Work Through Your Feelings